allegheny-college-cmpsc-101-fall-2023/palindrome-checker-starter/writing/reflection.md

 TODO: Use a fenced code block to provide the requested source code
-TODO: Write at least one paragraph to explain the request source code
+TODO: Write at least one paragraph to explain the request source code in your own words.

 #### An example of a test case for the `util` module of the `palindromechecker`

 TODO: Use a fenced code block to provide the requested source code
-TODO: Write at least one paragraph to explain the request source code
+TODO: Write at least one paragraph to explain the request source code in your own words.

 #### An example of a test case for the `palindrome` module of the `palindromechecker`

 TODO: Use a fenced code block to provide the requested source code
-TODO: Write at least one paragraph to explain the request source code
+TODO: Write at least one paragraph to explain the request source code in your own words.

 ## Professional Development